 The Group's key variable inputs are the cost of food and labour, both of which face inflationary pressures in the medium term.
 The Group monitors its food supply chain closely, regularly reviewing food costs and implementing a variety of strategies to mitigate the impact of increases.
-Labour cost pressures which are outside of the control of the Group, such as the recently introduced auto enrolment pension costs and minimum wage increases, are suffered by the Group and its competitors.
+Labour cost pressures which are outside of the control of the Group, such as the recently introduced National Living Wage and annual minimum wage increases, are suffered by the Group and its competitors.
 However, labour cost are regularly monitored and on-going initiatives are used to reduce the impact of such pressures.